In Flames: Musical style and lyrical themes

 In Flames' vocal style is characterized by the use of growled vocals or screamed vocals complemented at times by clean vocals.
 On more recent albums such as Come Clarity, the band makes more prominent use of clean vocals, especially during choruses.
 In Flames' lyrics have also varied during their career.
 In early albums such as The Jester Race and Whoracle, In Flames' lyrics focused on astrology, mankind, and other global themes.
 On later albums such as Soundtrack to Your Escape and Come Clarity, In Flames' lyrics focus more on personal issues, thoughts, and other introspective themes.

 Since Reroute to Remain was released in 2002, In Flames' fan-base has been split because of the gradual change in style towards a more alternative metal sound.
 The stylistic changes include screamed and clean vocals, as opposed to the death growl on the early records, more prominent rhythm section and less guitar melodies and solos, more obvious use of synthesizers and electronics, and a clear influence from modern American metal, especially in the uplifting chorus melodies.
 This later style has been mostly described as alternative metal.
 Since Siren Charms and the subsequent studio album Battles, they have more extensively used clean vocals as opposed to screams and growls and have played a softer overall sound, putting more emphasis on a melodic alternative metal direction.
 Very minimal elements of their earlier melodic death metal sound are utilized at this point.
 However, some very mild elements of this style can still sometimes be heard in their music.
 Fridén's clean singing style has altered drastically as it is now more prominent and he has taken on a higher-pitched vocal range.
+This change has often received harsh criticism from older fans for greatly abandoning their roots and instead favouring a much more commercial sound and playing a musical style that is completely unrelated to their original sound.